Solicitors

 A solicitor is a type of lawyer who is qualified to offer legal advice and services.

-Unlike barristers, solicitors are allowed to join together to form partnerships and they are allowed to advertise their services.
+Solicitors are allowed to join together to form partnerships with other solicitors or with barristers and they are allowed to advertise their services.

 Experienced and/or specialist solicitors can also apply to become a senior counsel and use the letters SC after their name.
 Solicitors who are appointed senior counsel remain solicitors.